Coopydood/ultimate-macOS-KVM/README.md

 This OS key is widely available on the Internet and is no longer considered a "secret", and was even included in a [public court document](http://www.rcfp.org/sites/default/files/docs/20120105_202426_apple_sealing.pdf).

 Apple has attempted to classify the OSK as a trade secret but has ultimately failed in doing so.
-As a result, it is freely included within this project, as with [OSX-KVM](https://github.com/kholia/OSX-KVM).
+As a result, it is freely included within this project, as it does with [OSX-KVM](https://github.com/kholia/OSX-KVM).

 <br>

+***

 ## Credits & Greetz